StaticNoiseLog/spring-boot-logging/README.md

   levels in `application.properties` override `logback-spring.xml`.
 You should ensure that you specify the correct log levels in `application.properties`.
 However, if you happen to overlook something, the default DEBUG setting will grab your attention.
-- Omit log level specifications like `<root level="INFO">` in `logback-spring.xml` and declare the log levels in `application.properties` instead.
-Omitting the level The default will be DEBUG and you always override it in `application.properties`, which will be your central source to consult when you want to know or change log levels.
 - Remember that once you have a `logback-spring.xml` file, it must contain loggers for all situations.
 The Spring Boot default is not available anymore.
 - Do not use the "scan" feature of logback (see section "logback-spring.xml vs. logback.xml" below).